karare1/white-lines/README.md

   <br>
   ![Lighthouse report](media/lighthouse1.png)

-Other testing was done with Chrome DevTools, making sure responsiveness works correctly across devices.
+- Further testing has been done with Chrome DevTools, making sure that responsiveness works correctly on all devices.
+ After the deployment, I tested the site link focusing on the homepage, especially on the navigation bar in the header and whether the video in the homepage loads properly.
+ I also checked the form on the registration page to ensure that the validation is working properly and that no issues were detected.

+- The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.
-After deployment, I have tested the site's link putting emphasis on the home page, particulary on nav bar in header and the if the video loads correctly.
-I have tested the live link on Huawei P30, Samsung A50 to test smaller screens sizes and also on small display laptop - HP ProBook 430.
-Each of the pages worked well but there is room for improvement when it comes to responsiveness and positioning of elements on the site.
+  Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitute 5580.
+  Each of the pages functioned well, but there is still room for improvement in terms of responsiveness and positioning of the elements on the website.

 ### Unfixed Bugs